Strong Neighbourhoods grants

 Examples: buddy bench, neighbourhood concert

-- Live within the boundaries of Kelowna
+- Live within the geographic boundaries of Kelowna

-- Live within the neighbourhood of the proposed project
+- Live within the neighbourhood of the proposed project or initiative

 - Identify a working group including a minimum of two additional neighbours from separate households